Annual performance scorecard for 2021–2022 (year 4)

-In our Pricing Submission to the Essential Services Commission (ESC) in 2018 we also included a ‘Performance Incentive Mechanism’ which commits that if we do not meet a four specific performance indicators aligned to our customer outcomes, we will return up to $11.5 million to our customers in the next pricing period (2023–2028) or $2.9M for each of the four overall measures:
+In our Pricing Submission to the Essential Services Commission (ESC) in 2018 we also included a ‘Performance Incentive Mechanism’, which commits that if we do not meet four specific performance indicators aligned to our customer outcomes, we will return up to $11.5 million to our customers in the next pricing period (2023–2028) or $2.9M for each of four measures:

 - Zero Waste (Outcome 1)

 - Customer Service Index (Outcome 2)

 The value to be returned reflects our ESC Outcomes performance and by how much targets were missed.

 The current value ($) forecast to be returned in the next pricing period is $0.096M, $0.058M and $0.029M from our 2018–2019, 2020–2021 and 2021–2022 results respectively.

 - In 2018–2019, we did not meet the ‘number of customers who have more than two sewer spills to their property in a year’ target in the Network Performance Index due to three consecutive overflows on two adjacent properties in December 2018 (return of $0.096M).